Saffron

 • The soil should have high drainage capacity, contain suitable nutrients, and have a pH between 6 to 8.5.

-• The Saffron plant requires a minimum of 8 hours of sunlight per day.
+• Saffron plant requires a minimum of 8 hours of sunlight per day.

 • Saffron requires less water compared to other plants.
 For example, when saffron flowers are growing, approximately 15 to 20 liters of water should be poured per square meter of land.